RileyHa/Sotware-Art-Images/Assignment-1-Still/README.md

 ### 2. Background

-Originally, I planned to scatter random stars using for loop.
-However, if the code was put in the draw() function, the stars will not stay still and they will constantly appear and disappear in other random locations (which does not fit the theme 'still image' of this assignment).
-If the code was put in the setup() function, it would not work at all.
-I even tried the keypressed() function; I intended to make the stars appear when the key 's' is pressed, but it would not work.
-I plan to work on this later.

-Thus, I decided to insert the image as the background.
+Originally, I decided to insert the image as the background.
 I started drawing the image with Powerpoint.
 I used https://openframeworks.cc/learning/02_graphics/how_to_load_and_display_an_image/ this source as a reference.
 However, another problem happened!
 The image would appear with a blue hue (tint) even if there is no blue hue at all.
 I searched on Google, and I came up with this source: https://forum.openframeworks.cc/t/ofimage-from-gif-displays-with-blue-tint/22989 .
 Thankfully, it worked: adding the below code in the draw() function.

 ```
 ofSetColor(255, 255, 255, 255);
 ```
+However, I decided to change the code into scattering random stars using for loops with the help of Gui.
+I added two intSlider guis: one for stars, and the other one for asteroids.

 ### 3. Placing planets and orbital circles